BaptisteRoseau/ImPlate/README.md

 `make doc`

 or

 `doxygen Doxyfile`

 The documenation will be located at [LPB/doc/html/index.html](LPB/doc/html/index.html).
+The details of the functions can be found on the headers files (*.h).
 If the code needs to be recompiled, go into the [LPB](LPB) directory and run the command `make`.

 # How to use